RSE-Sheffield/RSE-Sheffield.github.io/pages/training/programming/index.md

 A broad overview of many of the relevant topics is provided by the MIT Computer Sciences [Missing Semester][mit-missing-semester] material (there is also a fork maintained by the [University of Birmingham][birmingham-missing-semester]).
-Either of these resources cover a lot of ground that is relevant to Research Software Engineering and are worth working through.
+Both of these resources cover a lot of ground that is relevant to Research Software Engineering and either of them is worth working through.

 * Do not remove this line (it will not be displayed) {:toc}